rotki/rotki/README.md

 	$ brew update && brew install sqlcipher

+Also these are some dependencies that may or may not be properly installed in your system so make sure you have them.

+    $ brew install gmp

 If you wish to use Conda, use the following commands:

 	$ brew cask install caskroom/cask/anaconda